mattiasghodsian/wp_theme_settings/README.md

 NOTE
 ----
 This is a utility class intended to create a theme settings page.
-Read full [docs](http://wpts.nexxoz.com) and [changelog](https://github.com/mattiasghodsian/wp_theme_settings/blob/master/changelog.md)

 Installation
 ------------